Liver tumors may be noncancerous (benign) or cancerous (malignant).

 Cancerous liver tumors are classified as primary (originating in the liver) or metastatic (spreading from elsewhere in the body).
 Most liver cancers are metastatic.
 Cancers often spread to the liver because when cancer cells break away from cancer elsewhere in the body, they often enter and travel through the bloodstream, and the liver filters most of the blood from the rest of the body.

 Noncancerous liver tumors are relatively common and usually cause no symptoms.
-However, rarely, these tumors cause the liver to enlarge or to bleed into the abdominal cavity.
+However, rarely, these tumors cause discomfort in the upper right part of the abdomen or cause the liver to enlarge or to bleed into the abdominal cavity.

 Most noncancerous tumors are detected only when an imaging test—such as ultrasonography, computed tomography (CT), or magnetic resonance imaging (MRI)—is done for an unrelated reason.
 The liver usually functions normally even when a noncancerous tumor is present.
 Thus, results of blood tests to evaluate liver function are usually normal.
 Treatment may or may not be needed.

 Fluid-filled sacs (cysts) sometimes form in the liver.
 Most cause no symptoms or health problems.
 They are detected incidentally by imaging tests.